GaloisInc/saw-script/doc/manual/manual.md

 The primary mechanism for interacting with SAW is through the `saw` executable included as part of the standard binary distribution.
-With no arguments, `saw` starts a read-evaluate-print loop (REPL) which allows the user to interactively evaluate commands in the SAWScript language, described in more detail in the following section.
+With no arguments, `saw` starts a read-evaluate-print loop (REPL) that allows the user to interactively evaluate commands in the SAWScript language.
 With one file name argument, it executes the specified file as a SAWScript program.

 In addition to a file name, the `saw` executable accepts several command-line options: